redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-erc7412.md

     });

     // this function will simulate transaction if transaction fails because of erc7412.OracleDataRequired,
-    // it will fetch it from redstone oracles gateway
+    // it will fetch oracle payload from redstone oracles gateway
     // and prepare multicall transaction consisting of two transaction {user_tx,update_redstone_price_feed_tx}
     const call = await generate7412CompatibleCall(
       await hardhat.viem.getPublicClient(),